THE POLAR BEAR From Nanook of the North to Knut the Baby Polar Bear

 The seas at the top of the world are rising, rising…

 While politicians argue about cause and effect, the undeniable fact of global warming and rising seas is beyond cavil and dispute.
-Sea level has been rising significantly over the past century, according to a newly released study that offers the most detailed look yet at the changes in ocean levels during the past 2,100 years.
+Sea level has been rising significantly over the past century.
+This according to a newly released study that offers the most detailed look yet at the changes in ocean levels during the past 2,100 years.

-The heat generated works to steadily melt some of the millions of tons of ice piled up on land in Greenland, Antarctica, and elsewhere.
 Such melting raises ocean levels and this, in turn, raises the possibility of major flooding in highly populated coastal cities and greater storm damage in oceanfront communities.

 Polar bears must swim further and further for food…